mhjort/aivo/README.md

 # aivo

 Aivo is a simple C# Code Driven library for implementing game AI.
 It uses .Net 3.5 and is compatible with Unity.
 It is inspired by  [Fluent-Behaviour-Tree](https://github.com/codecapers/Fluent-Behaviour-Tree/blob/master/src/BehaviourTreeStatus.cs) & [Java Behaviour Trees](https://github.com/gaia-ucm/jbt).
+The goal of this library is to make it easy to compose different kinds of behaviours by reusing the pieces as much as possible.

 Introduction to Behaviour Trees can be found from [here](https://www.gamasutra.com/blogs/ChrisSimpson/20140717/221339/Behavior_trees_for_AI_How_they_work.php) about behaviour trees for game AI.